 Frances is an initiated 3rd Degree Wytch and High Priestess of contemporary Wytchcraft, and holds an honourary 6th Temple Adeptus degree and Charter with the Ordrine Scatere Stellae (following the somewhat controversial later teachings of Alex Sanders from the 1980s prior to his death in 1988).
-She is also trained in Hermetic/ceremonial magick and has an interest in traditional Wytchcraft (ie, non-Gardnerian) as well as Goddess spiritual practices.
+She is also trained in Hermetic/ceremonial magick and the Qabalah, has an interest in traditional Wytchcraft (ie, non-Gardnerian) as well as other spiritual practices.
 In 2007 she received a Green Tara empowerment from Her Eminence Jetsun Kushok Rinpoche and a White Tara empowerment in 2017 by Gen Kelsang Dornying.

 Due to her extensive 25 + years knowledge and personal experience in ritual and spellcrafting, Frances makes these services available when time allows.
-When she is not presenting workshops or preparing study notes for her students, Frances enjoys painting, reading, learning how to garden in the harsh Adelaide climate, and focusing on writing her next book.
+When she is not presenting workshops or preparing study notes for her students, Frances enjoys crafting, reading, learning how to garden in the harsh Adelaide climate, and focusing on her next book.

 All rights reserved, Temple of the Dark Moon (2018)